 - Food handlers: if you work with food and develop diarrhoea or vomiting, you must immediately leave the food-handling area.
 For most, no other measures are needed, other than staying away from work until at least 48 hours after the last episode of diarrhoea or vomiting.
 Some special situations may arise and sometimes longer time off is needed.
 Specialist advice may be needed for some uncommon causes of gastroenteritis.
 If in doubt, seek advice from your employer or GP.

 - If the cause of gastroenteritis is known to be (or suspected to be) a microbe called Cryptosporidium spp., you should not swim in swimming pools for two weeks after the last episode of diarrhoea.

-The advice given in the previous section is mainly aimed at preventing the spread of infection to other people.
-However, even when we are not in contact with someone with gastroenteritis, proper storage, preparation and cooking of food and good hygiene help to prevent gastroenteritis.
+Even when we are not in contact with someone with gastroenteritis, we can still catch it from poor storage, preparation and cooking of food, so good hygiene can help to prevent gastroenteritis too.